Investigating $D_s^+ \to \pi^0 \ell^+ \nu_\ell$ decay process within QCD sum rule approach: Summary

 Then, the differential decay width for $D_s^+ \to \pi^0 \ell^+ \nu_\ell$ versus $q^2$ and $\cos\theta_\ell$ within uncertainties are presented in Fig.~\ref{Fig:4}.
 Our result shows well agreement with BESIII collaboration and other LCSR predictions.
 The total decay width results are given in Eqs.~\eqref{Eq:32} and \eqref{Eq:33}.
 Furthermore, after considering the lifetime of initial state, we obtained the branching fraction for the semileptonic decay channels $D_s^+ \to \pi^0 \ell^+ \nu_\ell$ with $\ell=(e,\mu)$.
 The results are presented in Table~\ref{tab:2}.
 Our prediction have agreement with Li and Yang, which both in the reasonable region predicted by BESIII collaboration.
 Finally, we make analysis about the forward-backward asymmetries, the $q^2$-differential flat terms, lepton polarization asymmetries, and also the ratio for different decay channel ${\cal R} _{\pi ^0/\eta}^{e}=1.108_{-0.071}^{+0.039}\times 10^{-3}$.

-\acknowledgments This work was supported in part by the National Natural Science Foundation of China under Grant No.12265010, No.12265009, the Project of Guizhou Provincial Department of Science and Technology under Grant No.ZK[2021]024 and No.ZK[2023]142, the Project of Guizhou Provincial Department of Education under Grant No.KY[2021]030.
+\acknowledgments We are grateful to the Prof. Maxim Yu.~Khlopov, Prof. Xian-Wei Kang and Referee for their valuable comments and suggestions.
+This work was supported in part by the National Natural Science Foundation of China under Grant No.12265010, No.12265009, the Project of Guizhou Provincial Department of Science and Technology under Grant No.ZK[2021]024 and No.ZK[2023]142, the Project of Guizhou Provincial Department of Education under Grant No.KY[2021]030.